Determining plane curve singularities from its polars: Preliminaries and translation of the problem to a morphism

 \subsection{Planar analytic morphisms.}

 We end the preliminary material summarizing some definitions and results concerning germs of morphisms between surfaces which will be used along the paper.
 We now consider two points $O \in S$, $O' \in T$ lying on two smooth surfaces.
-A {\em germ of morphism} of surfaces at them is a morphism $\varphi: U \longra V$ defined on some neighbourhoods of $O$ and $O'$, such that $\varphi(O) = O'$.
-We will assume that the morphism is dominant, i.e. its image is not contained in any curve through $O'$, or equivalently the pull-back morphism $\varphi^*: \caO_{T,O'} \longra \caO_{S,O}$ is a monomorphism.
-Since the surfaces are smooth, we can attach two systems of coordinates $(x,y)$ and $(u,v)$ centered at $O$ and $O'$ respectively, obtaining isomorphisms $\caO_{S,O} \cong \mC\{x,y\}$ and $\caO_{T,O'} \cong \mC\{u,v\}$.
-Under this isomorphisms, we denote by $\hat{h} \in \mC[x,y]$ the {\em initial form} of any $h \in \caO_{S,O}$, and by $o_O(h) = \deg \hat{h}$ its order (and analogously for $h' \in \caO_{T,O'}$).
+A {\em germ of morphism} of surfaces at them is a morphism $\varphi: U \longrightarrow V$ defined on some neighbourhoods of $O$ and $O'$, such that $\varphi(O) = O'$.
+We will assume that the morphism is dominant, i.e. its image is not contained in any curve through $O'$, or equivalently the pull-back morphism $\varphi^*: \mathcal{O}_{T,O'} \longrightarrow \mathcal{O}_{S,O}$ is a monomorphism.
+Since the surfaces are smooth, we can attach two systems of coordinates $(x,y)$ and $(u,v)$ centered at $O$ and $O'$ respectively, obtaining isomorphisms $\mathcal{O}_{S,O} \cong \mathbb{C}\{x,y\}$ and $\mathcal{O}_{T,O'} \cong \mathbb{C}\{u,v\}$.
+Under this isomorphisms, we denote by $\hat{h} \in \mathbb{C}[x,y]$ the {\em initial form} of any $h \in \mathcal{O}_{S,O}$, and by $o_O(h) = \deg \hat{h}$ its order (and analogously for $h' \in \mathcal{O}_{T,O'}$).

 The pull-back of germs at $O'$ is defined by pulling back equations, and the push-forward, or direct image, of germs at $O$ is defined on irreducible germs and then extended by linearity.
-For an irreducible germ $\gamma$ at $O$ its push-forward $\varphi_*(\gamma)$ is defined as the image curve $\sigma = \varphi(\gamma)$ counted with multiplicity equal to the degree of the restriction $\varphi_{\gamma}: \gamma \ra \sigma$.
-With this definitions, it holds the {\em projection formula} \beq [\xi.\varphi^*(\zeta)]_O = [\varphi_*(\xi).\zeta]_{O'} \enq for all germs of curve $\xi$ at $O$ and $\zeta$ at $O'$.
+For an irreducible germ $\gamma$ at $O$ its push-forward $\varphi_*(\gamma)$ is defined as the image curve $\sigma = \varphi(\gamma)$ counted with multiplicity equal to the degree of the restriction $\varphi_{\gamma}: \gamma \rightarrow \sigma$.
+With this definitions, it holds the {\em projection formula}